 For the Bordeaux City Council, the rule is: resident parking associated with paid parking by timer.
 You can park one car per household for 165 euros per year in a predefined area around the place of its street.
 Outside the place of residence, motorists must pay for parking in the rest of the city, which from 3 hours of parking costs no less than 30 or 35 euros depending on the area.

 The city’s objectives are numerous, and the most frequently mentioned argument is “to be a clean city” and to relieve congestion in the city centre.
 In return, the city’s policy focuses on the development of public transport (tram, bus, bicycle, electric scooter or even boat).
 All this in order to reduce pollution but also to make the centre of Bordeaux a fully pedestrianised area by 2020.
 Already today, many development works have begun in the city centre, in order to make more room for pedestrian areas and to eliminate the traffic of cars in hyper-center.
-Since the Bordeaux City Council decided to entrust control over the payment of time stamps and subscriptions to a private company (Moovia), causing annoyance among local residents when their subscription was not spotted during the check of license plates and thus resulting in unjustified penalties, the market for the parking space has continued to grow.

 Indeed, alternative to public parking paid, private parking and boxes offer the advantage of often being more protected (parking in basement or closed around residences, common garage or individual) than parking on the side of the road, and without limitation of time or constraint such as the lack of free spaces.
 Less addressed, the question of the second vehicle in the home also arises.
-As resident parking allowed only one vehicle at a time, many households unable to settle for a car were forced to turn to private parking.
+As resident parking allows only one vehicle at a time, many households unable to settle for a car have been forced to turn to private parking.

 Too much demand that is a problem